Harit2552/CodeTrack/ROUTES_AND_PAGES_VERIFICATION.md

 ## 🔒 Security Notes

-- ✅ `.env` files are ignored from git (no sensitive data exposed)
+* `.env` files are excluded from version control to keep sensitive data secure
-- ✅ `.env.example` files serve as templates
+* `.env.example` files are provided as templates for required environment variables
-- ✅ JWT tokens stored in localStorage (frontend)
+* JWT tokens are stored in `localStorage` on the frontend
-- ✅ Authorization middleware on all protected routes
+* Authorization middleware is applied to all protected routes
-- ✅ Password hashing on user model
+* User passwords are securely hashed in the user model
-- ✅ CORS configured with `FRONTEND_URL`
+* CORS is configured using `FRONTEND_URL`

 ---